Here are articles that we've written to show you how to work with Kura.

 The headline feature of this release is the introduction of a functional, procedural API that gives you fine-grained control over the analysis pipeline:

-from kura import (
+from kura.summarisation import summarise_conversations

 # Run each step independently